opencomponents/get-started/README.md

 - An account on [Heroku](https://signup.heroku.com/)
 - An [S3](https://aws.amazon.com/s3) bucket on AWS

-## #1 - Deploy the OpenComponents Registry to Heroku
+## #1 - Deploy the OpenComponents registry to Heroku

 Click the button below and follow the instructions.